SERVIR/ClimateSERVpy/README.md

 # Sample Usage

 This is sample code to produce a time series csv using the CentralAsia_eModis dataset.
-If you were to choose the OperationType of Download you would need to change the Outfile from .csv to .zip
+If you were to choose the OperationType of Download you would need to change the Outfile from .csv to .zip If you would like the data returned as a json object to a variable set Outfile to 'memory_object' and create a variable to hold the return from the climateserv.api.request_data call.
 <pre>
 import climateserv.api